vatpac-technology/sops/docs/events/worldflight/Aerodromes/brisbane.md

 Ensure the Queue function is used to actively to keep track of the order of requests.

 ### A388 Parking
-There are only 6 stands suitable for A388 parking (refer to [YBBN Apron Chart](https://www.airservicesaustralia.com/aip/current/dap/BBNAP05-162_05SEP2024.pdf){target=new}).
+There are only 6 stands suitable for A388 parking (refer to YBBN Apron Chart).
 If these are all occupied, A388 aircraft must be instructed to park off-apron on grass.

 ## Tower Control (ADC)
 ### Departure Spacing